How to Buy a House home

 Ignore everything else

 Ignore most other advice you hear.
 Myths about what actually helps or hurts your credit score would fill a book.
 Some of them are listed in the sidebar above.
 Some of them are even espoused by people whom you'd think would know better, like mortgage brokers.
 But the list you're reading now is all you need to focus on.
 Be skeptical of any other advice you may hear about how to improve your score.
 If it sounds legitimate and you want to believe it then try to verify it first somehow, don't just accept it on faith.
 Because taking bad advice might not just fail to improve your score, it could actually hurt it.
-Really, just correct errors, get old negative items off your report, maintain a good payment history, and don't max out your credit, and that's pretty much all you need to do.
+Really, just correct errors, get old negative items off your report, maintain a good payment history, keep your credit utilization low, and that's pretty much all you need to do.

 Don't pay for credit-rebuilding services.
 The tips in this section are everything you need to know about rebuilding your credit.
 There isn't anything else.
 Nobody can do anything more for you than what I've listed above.
 Don't throw your money away on credit repair services.